Energy in Vietnam: Oil

+Oil was discovered in Vietnam in the mid-1980s and oil production began in the 1990s.

 According to the report of Petrovietnam (PVN), the total production of oil exploitation in 2017 reached 25.41 million tons, exceeding 1.60 million tons of oil equivalent compared to the Government plan assigned at the beginning of the year, but exploration increased reserves to only 4 million tons.
 In particular, oil exploitation reached 15.52 million tons, exceeding 1.32 million tons.

 In 2018, the oil production reached nearly 14 million tons (of which, the domestic oil production was about 11.3 million tons), down from the level of over 15.52 million tons in 2017.

 According to government statistics, in the period 2012–2017 crude oil exports were always more than imports, with an average export volume of 8.3 million tons/year, while imports averaged only about 750 thousand tons/year.

 In 2018, the whole country exported 3.96 million tons of crude oil, down 41.8% from 2017 and less than half of the annual exports of crude oil in the period of 2012–2017.
 At the same time, imports reached 5.17 million tons, more than 4 times the figure of 1.18 million tons in 2017 and 7 times more than the annual import figure for the period 2012–2017.

 In January and February 2019 the whole country imported more than 1.462 million tons of crude oil (worth US$635.4 million), an increase of more than 16 times in volume and 14 times in value from the same period in 2018.
 The reason for the sharp increase is the oil demand for production by the Nghi Sơn Refinery.

 Oil production in many wells is declining naturally, due to exploitation for too long.
 In addition, the increase in reserves is so low that from 2018 to 2025, oil production will decrease steadily every year by 10% – equivalent to more than 2 million tons.
 Lack of capital is the main reason that PVN has not been able to boost oil and gas exploration activities in the past years to increase reserves.
 The increased output to compensate for the exploitation has reduced to a worrying level, affecting the sustainable development of Vietnam's oil and gas industry.
 Only a few years from 2018, the total oil and gas production will be only 1/3 of the current production.